Course Credit Transfer Information

 c) An exact course equivalent to a WLU course (i.e BU 481 or HI306)

+You also need to state the level (junior or senior) or the credit if it is department specific or miscellaneous elective.
 Students must get approval from the Academic Advisor of the relevant department for department specific and exact equivalent courses, noting the equivalent WLU credit.
 For example, for a French course the student must go to the Languages academic advisor.

 Students need to take a full course load while abroad (2.5 WLU credits).
 If they decide to take less, they will still be charged full tuition by Laurier.
 If they decide to take more, they will need to pay for the extra credit.

 It is the students responsibility to meet with their academic advisor with the appropriate information for them to make a decision about course equivalents.
-We recommend students to bring course syllabus, description, and if they are meeting when they return they should bring any course work, assignments, tests, that they have completed.
+We recommend students bring course syllabus, description, and if they are meeting when they return they should bring any course work, assignments, tests, that they have completed.

 Once they have completed their exchange an official transcript will be sent to the Student Abroad Advisor (SAA).
 The SAA will check to make sure the CCTA form is completed correctly and to see if the student has passed their courses.
 Students are graded with a Pass or Fail on their academic record.

 Thank you for the time and energy you spend with students helping them with this process!
-International learning opportunities are an enriching aspect of students' education, and we greatly appreciate the support faculty gives to these endeavors.
+International learning opportunities are an enriching aspect of students' education, and we greatly appreciate the support faculty gives to these endeavours.